-Expressions can contain basic operations, +, -, , /, ^, etc. with normal precedence as defined in the Table in section 3.2 and the grammar in appendix A. The semantics of the operations is defined for both scalar and array arguments in section 10.6.
+Expressions can contain basic operations, +, -, , /, ^, etc. with normal precedence as defined in table 3.1 in section 3.2 and the grammar in appendix A. The semantics of the operations is defined for both scalar and array arguments in section 10.6.